 Then, just when I felt I had hit my stride, I found myself facing the one thing that every woman dreads: I found a lump in my breast.
 Almost overnight, I went from a happy and healthy mother, wife, and career woman to a cancer patient struggling to juggle my health, my career, and my family.
 It was one of the most difficult times of my life.
 Thankfully, my Schwab family made certain that my work didn’t add to my stress.
 They held me up in so many ways, offering help, compassion, and the support I needed to find that oh-so-delicate balance between work and life—and to get healthy.

 When, in 2015, I was presented with an opportunity to join the Leisure team, I knew it was the ideal next step.
-I had known Gideon Bernstein for years; our paths had crossed many times at Schwab where Gideon was a member of the Schwab Advisor Network, and it was clear that his dedication to his clients and his work ethic were fully in step with what I’d learned in my years at Schwab.
+I had known Gideon Bernstein for years; our paths had crossed many times at Schwab where Gideon was coordinating with Schwab Financial Consultants, and it was clear that his dedication to his clients and his work ethic were fully in step with what I’d learned in my years at Schwab.
 Transitioning to Leisure also felt right because, in a way, I wouldn’t really be leaving my Schwab family.
-With so many client accounts held at Schwab, Leisure would rely on me to serve as a knowledgeable liaison, putting my strong relationships to work to support our client service efforts and to help Leisure take advantage of all of the benefits of the Advisor Network.
+With so many client accounts held at Schwab, Leisure would rely on me to serve as a knowledgeable liaison, putting my strong relationships to work to support our client service efforts and to help Leisure take advantage of all of the best that Schwab offered.
 It seemed to be a perfect match.

 And it was.
 At Leisure, I found myself wearing what felt like 100 different hats (a symptom of transitioning from a team of thousands to a team of eight!), but I also found that the things I’d learned at Schwab—the complete transparency, the vow to always put the clients’ best interests first, and the culture of trust—translated with ease at my new ‘home.’
 I’ve loved being able to help raise Leisure’s profile in the complex network at Schwab, and I’ve loved knowing that we’re all here to take care of each other and, in turn, to take care of our clients.